 Carlos Murillo –Carlos Murillo is a Chicago-based, internationally produced and award winning playwright of Colombian and Puerto Rican descent.
 He is a recipient of a 2015 Doris Duke Impact Award for his work in the theatre.
 He also received a 2016 Mellon Foundation Playwright Residency at Adventure Stage in Chicago.
 Carlos Murillo is the Head of Playwriting at Theatre School at DePaul University.

 Coya Paz, PhD – Dr. Coya Paz is the Artistic Director of Free Street Theater, a co-founder of the Proyecto Latina collective, and served as the founding co-Artistic Director of Teatro Luna for nine years.
 Coya is the Associate Dean of Curricular Development and Chair of Theatre Studies at The Theatre School at DePaul University and holds a PhD in Performance Studies from Northwestern University.

-Ntozake Shange – Ntozake Shange is a Tony, Grammy and Emmy nominated American playwright who is best known for the Obie Award-winning play for colored girls who have considered suicide / when the rainbow is enuf.
+Ntozake Shange – Ntozake Shange was a Tony, Grammy and Emmy nominated American playwright best known for the Obie Award-winning play for colored girls who have considered suicide / when the rainbow is enuf.

 For further information contact Dexter Zollicoffer, The Theatre School Diversity Advisor, or DePaul University's Office of Institutional Diversity and Equity for additional institutional questions.